abhinavsaurav/fyyur_app/README.md

 * **Flask-Migrate** for creating and running schema migrations
 * **HTML**, **CSS**, and **Javascript** with [Bootstrap 3](https://getbootstrap.com/docs/3.4/customize/) for our website's frontend

-##### Stand Out

-Looking to go above and beyond?
-This is the right section for you!
-Here are some challenges to make your submission stand out:

-*  Implement artist availability.
-An artist can list available times that they can be booked.
-Restrict venues from being able to create shows with artists during a show time that is outside of their availability.
-* Show Recent Listed Artists and Recently Listed Venues on the homepage, returning results for Artists and Venues sorting by newly created.
-Limit to the 10 most recently listed items.
-* Implement Search Artists by City and State, and Search Venues by City and State.
-Searching by "San Francisco, CA" should return all artists or venues in San Francisco, CA.

-Best of luck in your final project!
-Fyyur depends on you!

 ### Development Setup